 Ethical Breeding Practices

-We strictly comply with these guidelines to guarantee that our Bengal kittens receive exceptional care focused on their health and happiness.
+- DEFRA Code of Practice for the Welfare of Cats: We rigorously follow these guidelines to ensure our Bengal kittens receive exceptional care, prioritising their health and happiness.

-As active members, we commit to the highest ethical breeding standards, ensuring a safe and nurturing environment.
+- TICA Responsible Breeder Program: As committed members, we uphold the highest ethical breeding standards, providing a safe and nurturing environment for our animals.

-We offer premium, species-appropriate nutrition alongside regular veterinary examinations.
-Each kitten is vaccinated, dewormed, and thoroughly health-checked before joining their new families.
+- Nutrition and Veterinary Care: We provide premium, species-appropriate nutrition along with regular veterinary check-ups.
+Each kitten is vaccinated, dewormed, and thoroughly health-screened before joining their new families.

-Code of practice for the welfare of cats - GOV.UK https://share.google/OeJlYHklknCxSNz60
+Code of practice for the welfare of cats - GOV.UK

 Key Factors to Consider When Assessing This Breeder